gtancev/gtancev.github.io/_projects/2022-12-31-sensor-systems.md

 ### Designing a robust field calibration method.

 Lastly, a theoretical concept for the [stochastic online recalibration](https://gtancev.github.io/blog/stochastic-calibration) of gas sensor networks by means of mobile reference instruments was presented.
-Recently developed gradient update rules such as RMSProp (with and without momentum) are explored.
+In essence, measured values would be compared during encounters and the calibration models would be adjusted by means of stochastic gradient updates.
+Recently developed gradient update rules such as RMSProp (with and without momentum) were explored.
 [The analysis suggested that the reliability of the measurements could be maintained in this manner as sensor aging and concept drift are continuously compensated](https://ieeexplore.ieee.org/abstract/document/9690889).

 <img src="/images/projects/sensor-systems/wf_4.png" width="800">